Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

-We experimentally measured polarization- and wavelength-dependent photocurrent maps under 7-12~\si{\micro\meter} illumination, ($\lambda=11$~\si{\micro\meter} in Fig.~\ref{fig:IR-results}H, others in Suppl.
-Fig.~\ref{fig:dev-A-IR}).
-At the off-axis crystal edge, the photocurrent magnitude is larger for $E\parallel b$ than $E\parallel a$ (Fig.~\ref{fig:IR-results}I,J).
+We experimentally measured polarization- and wavelength-dependent photocurrent maps under 7-12~\si{\micro\meter} illumination, ($\lambda=11$~\si{\micro\meter} in Figure~\ref{fig:IR-results}H, others in Figure~\ref{fig:dev-A-IR}).
+At the off-axis crystal edge, the photocurrent magnitude is larger for $E\parallel b$ than $E\parallel a$ (Figure~\ref{fig:IR-results}I-J).
 Plotting the spectral ratio of $|I^{edge}_a|/|I^{edge}_b|$ we see good agreement with the expected polarization trend of $\nabla T$.
 This agreement indicates that the wavelength- and polarization-dependent photocurrent originates from the linear optical anisotropy of TaIrTe$_4$ and is fully explained by the PTE mechanism, with no evidence of anomalous contributions from nonlinear effects such as the BPVE.

 Notably, the trend at the TaIrTe$_4$-electrode contacts (50-nm Au on 5-nm Ti) follows the opposite polarization dependence: here, $|I_a|>|I_b|$.
-This is explained by well-known plasmonic enhancement effects, which are strongest when the incident polarization is perpendicular to the electrode ($E^{90{\circ}}$, corresponding to $E\parallel a$ in our geometry) illustrated in Fig.~\ref{fig:IR-results}K~\cite{Hong_Chamlagain_Hu_Weiss_Zhou_Xu_2015}.
-We calculated the E-field intensity enhancement at the electrode interface for $E^{90^{\circ}}$ and $E^{0^{\circ}}$ using FDTD (Fig.~\ref{fig:IR-results}L).
-The wavelength dependence of $|E^{90^{\circ}}|^2/|E^{0^{\circ}}|^2$ shows an $\sim2.5\times$ enhancement which agrees with the observed response in Fig.~\ref{fig:IR-results}H at the electrode.
+This is explained by well-known plasmonic enhancement effects, which are strongest when the incident polarization is perpendicular to the electrode ($E^{90^{\circ}}$, corresponding to $E\parallel a$ in our geometry) illustrated in Figure~\ref{fig:plasmonic}A~\cite{hong_PlasmonicHotElectron_2015, tielrooij_HotcarrierPhotocurrentEffects_2015}.
+This enhanced electric field confined to the TaIrTe$_4$-electrode interface maximizes absorption for $E^{90^{\circ}}$ and alters the temperature gradient at the interface, enhancing PTE current~\cite{echtermeyer_StrongPlasmonicEnhancement_2011a}.
+We calculated the E-field intensity enhancement at the Au/Ti electrode interface for $E^{90^{\circ}}$ and $E^{0^{\circ}}$ using FDTD (Figure~\ref{fig:plasmonic}B).
+The predicted wavelength dependence of $|E^{90^{\circ}}|^2/|E^{0^{\circ}}|^2$ shows an $\sim2.5\times$ enhancement, which generally agrees with the trend measured at the TaIrTe$_4$-electrode contact of device A (Figure~\ref{fig:plasmonic}C).